Libya flag Libya: Economic and Political Overview

 Main Political Parties

-Libya's Government of National Accord (GNA) was formed as an interim institution in the aftermath of the civil war.
-GNA has faced competition from the Tobruk-based Libyan National Army (LNA), despite having been recognised by the UN as the legitimate ruling body.
-In March 2021, the House of Representatives, previously loyal to the LNA, approved the formation of a Government of National Unity, which has the task of unifying two rival forces.
+The Government of National Accord (GNA) was established as an interim authority following Libya’s civil war and was recognised by the United Nations.
+However, it faced strong opposition from the Tobruk-based Libyan National Army (LNA), led by Khalifa Haftar.
+In March 2021, the House of Representatives (HoR), formerly aligned with the LNA, approved the formation of the Government of National Unity (GNU) in an effort to bridge the divide between rival administrations.

-The largest political forces in the country include:
+The main political parties in the country include:

 - National Forces Alliance (NFA): liberal, moderate coalition comprising at least 58 parties, holds almost half of parliamentary seats